Albania Travel Information

 Travellers spending time in rural areas and eating outside of hotels and restaurants may want to consider a vaccination for typhoid, and those at risk of animal bites should consider a rabies vaccination.
 Tap water is not safe to drink unless it has first been boiled, filtered or chemically disinfected.

 Medical facilities are limited in Albania, particularly outside Tirana.
-Comprehensive medical insurance, including evacuation by air ambulance is essential before travelling to Albania.
-All essential medications should be imported into Albania.
-Although it is not required, it is generally advisable to take along a signed letter from a doctor detailing what the medications are and why they are needed.
+Comprehensive travel insurance, including evacuation by air ambulance, is essential before travelling to Albania.
+All essential medications should be brought into Albania.
+It's generally advisable to take along a signed letter from a doctor detailing what the medications are and why they are needed.

 Become our Albania Travel Expert